 Installing plaster is a multiperson job, and properly adhering all the pieces to the wall and ceiling can take days — a turnoff for those who might be looking for a weekend project.
 To complicate matters further, plaster can crack easily when mishandled.
 While cracks and imperfections in plaster are more fixable than other substrates, it will still derail your process and generate more frustration.

-Focal Point Creates the Greatest Plaster Crown Moulding Alternative
+Focal Point Creates the Greatest Plaster Crown Molding Alternative

 What if you could install a graceful embellishment that mirrors plaster while exerting a fraction of the effort and cost?

-You can then snap on the moulding lengths, which call for a few quick taps to secure them in place.
-For the gaps in between sections, you'll use Moulding Mates™ to create a cohesive flow throughout the room.
+You can then snap on the molding lengths, which call for a few quick taps to secure them in place.
+For the gaps in between sections, you'll use Molding Mates™ to create a cohesive flow throughout the room.

 Achieve a high-quality look with affordable materials and a simplified system that promotes independence.
-Contact us today to ask any questions or order your moulding kit below.
+Contact us today to ask any questions or order your molding kit below.